cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 As of now, the rank accounts for the current intention of the agents, and it encourages rank inflation.
 This makes sure it cannot be tampered with and that we do not get stuck in the past with content ranking.

 This mechanism is fully described in our white paper.
 On-chain governance may change this mechanism in the future (and do so more than once), based on simple A/B testing of different network characteristics important at the time to the network.

+### How is the search algorithm safe from abuse?
+This is one of the easiest and the most complicated questions we get asked.
+Several things prevent abuse.
+(1) The consensus mechanism (the more nodes, the better), (2) the resource credit model (an economic spam protection mechanism), (3) the thing is, is that the network belongs to the users, governed by the users and is utilized by the users.
+They are the sole beneficiaries of the network.
+If you attempt to abuse the search mechanism, the only thing you can abuse is yourself.
+The network will stay where it stands.
+This is a difficult concept to grasp, but this is the reality of things for web3.

 ### What's CUDA?
 It is an interface communication model created by NVIDIA, that allows many processes to be executed at the same time.
 It allows developers to use their graphics cards for computing general-purpose computations (usually handled by the processor).